 After that run the following command to install the MySQL 5.7 packages on your systems.
 This will also install all other required dependencies.

-After the installation of MySQL server on Fedora system.
-Enable the MySQL service to start on system boot.
-Also, start service using the below commands:
+Once the MySQL installation completed on your Amazon Linux system.
+You need to enable the MySQL service to start on system boot.
+Also, start service using the following commands:

 The MySQL community server has been installed on your system.
 Now run the following command to apply security on MySQL server.
 Simply execute below command and follow the security wizard.